 2. Improve Your Quality Score

-3. Boost Your Conversion Rate
+3. Boost Your Google AdWords Conversion Rate

+Another way to evaluate your advertising ROI is look at your average conversion rate.
 Conversion rate tells you how often someone’s paid click to your site resulted in your desired action, whether it be a video view, a form fill, or a sales transaction.
 It’s not enough just to get a user to your site – if they’re not engaging with your product or content, you’re wasting money.

-Structure your site so that key content actions can be measured accurately in both Google Analytics and Google Ads, and make sure Google conversion tags are placed correctly on any thank you pages your customers land on after taking the desired conversion action on your site.
+Structure your site so that key content actions can be measured accurately in both Google Analytics and Google Ads, and make sure Google conversion tags are placed correctly on any pages your customers land on after taking the desired conversion action on your site.
 Once you’re able to measure individual conversion types accurately, you can start making adjustments where you’re seeing less-than-stellar performance.

 Still struggling to solve your business’s SEM puzzle?
 Why not get in touch with SEO Design Chicago today and arrange a consultation with one of our analytics experts.
 We’re a full-service marketing agency, which means our team members have both the expertise and insight to come up with an end-to-end online strategy that will guarantee success for your brand.